OwenChen2028/simple-top-down-shooter/README.md

 Please build using Unity version 2019.4.34f1 (LTS)

-Most code written for the project is located in "Assets/Scripts/" and available for you to use freely (see license).
+Most code written for the project is located in "Assets/Scripts/" under the MIT License

 The project is available to play at: https://ilikeovensalot.itch.io/simple-top-down-shooter